 Why the regulatory changes

-The goal of the amendments is to increase building safety through introducing a level of transparency not previously enjoyed by most building owners, whereby a maintenance contractor’s work should be independently assessed by a CFSP to ensure compliance.
-This will, improve safety to occupants, provide peace of mind to facility managers, reduce risk of litigation and enhance risk management to building owners, and assist in reducing costs.
+The goal of the amendments is to increase building safety through introducing a level of transparency not previously enjoyed by most building owners, whereby a maintenance contractor’s work should be independently assessed by an Accredited Safety Practitioner to ensure compliance.
+This will, improve safety to occupants, provide peace of mind to facility managers, reduce risk of litigation, and enhance risk management to building owners, and assist in reducing costs.

-Independent assessment of facilities’ fire safety measures by an accredited third-party CFSP, provides leverage for building owners to put forward a strong argument to their insurers for premium reduction.
+Independent assessment of facilities’ fire safety measures by an accredited third-party Safety Practitioners, provides leverage for building owners to put forward a strong argument to their insurers for premium reduction.

 Form1’s view is that to continue self-assessment, which has been the cause of most of the problems within the building industry and associated trades, is self-serving.
 Self-assessment will not improve safety to occupants, will not provide transparency and peace of mind to building owners, will not provide additional legal protection to facility managers, and will not enhance risk management.